mtulio/provider-certification-tool/docs/user-installation-review.md

 > Note: This report can not be usefull depending how old is the logs.
 We recommend looking at the next report which aggregates by the hour, so you can check the time frame the certification has been executed

-> More information about the utility: https://issues.redhat.com/browse/SPLAT-857
+> This utility will be updated to simpligy the steps.
+The work can be tracked on https://issues.redhat.com/browse/SPLAT-857

 ```bash
 grep -rni "apply request took too long" ${MUST_GATHER_PATH} \